arcsecond-io/standard-stars-catalogues/README.md

 [IAC](http://catserver.ing.iac.es/landscape/index.php) and the
 [NOT](http://www.not.iac.es/observing/forms/landscape/v1.4/www/).

-Second, static HTML pages are again made for humans' reading.
+Second, static HTML pages are again made for humans' reading, which is good for some cases.
+Yet, it is hard to build anything from it since data is mixed with presentation.
 That is, data is not decoupled from its comsumption.

-So what ?
+By keeping all catalogues in a simple text format, yet organised and homogenized inside this repository, adding some metadata, make possible to use all this information as data.

+What next?
 ====

-First these catalogues data are made available through REST *APIs* at https://api.arcsecond.io/catalogues/.
+These catalogues data are made available through REST *APIs* at https://api.arcsecond.io/catalogues/.

 Second, an endpoint dedicated to Standard Stars search can be found at https://api.arcsecond.io/standardstars/ with the query params: